bGZo/soul/pages/Hentai Reader.md

         - Any good website welcome to post on issues )
       - TODO More usable.
         collapsed:: true
-        - WAIT The configure of the whole sources is not usable, which is written in code.
+        - WAITING The configure of the whole sources is not usable, which is written in code.
 You should put it in a configuration file.
     - #### Input
       - Give Rss feed address;
     - #### Output